pigoz/effect-crashcourse/README.md

 ### The practical guide I wish existed while learning [@Effect-TS](https://github.com/Effect-TS/)

-This guide explores some of the concepts from the new version of [Effect](https://github.com/Effect-TS/io), and is written from the point of view of a casual fp-ts 2 user.
+This guide explores some concepts from the new version of [Effect](https://github.com/Effect-TS/io), and is written from the point of view of a casual fp-ts 2 user.